projectacrn/acrn-hypervisor/misc/tools/acrn-crashlog/acrnprobe/conf.rst

 Crash tree in acrnprobe
 ***********************

-There could be a parent-child relationship between crashes.
+There could be a parent/child relationship between crashes.
 Refer to the diagrams below, crash B and D are the children of crash A, because crash B and D inherit from crash A, and crash C is the child of crash B.